 3. Make vacuuming more effective

-Vacuuming all that hair sometimes feels downright hopeless.
+Vacuuming all that dog hair and cat fur sometimes feels downright hopeless.
 If you can afford it, investing in a powerful robotic vacuum might be the best gift you could give yourself.
 When vacuuming carpets, to remove the hair as much as possible, you can try to dampen your carpet a little bit before you start.
 Running over it with a rubber broom can also remove some of the hairs.
-Use an upholstery attachment for furniture, and a beater-bar for carpets.
+Use an upholstery attachment for furniture and a beater-bar for carpets.

 Don’t forget to run your vacuum head several times in all directions.
 This will help dislodge stubborn hairs that got embedded deep into the fibers of the carpet.
 If that doesn’t help, you can use any kind of smaller brush with natural or plastic bristles to remove the hair manually.
 For a quick fix, when you don’t have time to vacuum, just run a window squeegee over the carpet to remove the hairs that are on the surface.
 Use a wet mop or cloth on hardwood floors, tiles, and other kinds of floors.